michaelbrewer/aws-lambda-events/docs/cloudformation.md

 # CloudFormation

-CloudFormation invokes Custom Resources lambda asynchrously
+AWS CloudFormation invokes your Lambda function asynchronously with an event that includes a callback URL.

 ## Input